-Each year we are amazed by the incredible science, technology, engineering and maths (STEM) work happening in schools like yours all over the country.
-Last year we presented 546 schools with Science Foundation Ireland Discover Science & Maths Awards and we hope even more schools will apply for the recognition they deserve in 2016/17.
-Schools tell us that, as well as recognition, the Award brings a range of benefits; it provides a structure for STEM work, raises the profile of science in the school and among parents and increases whole school collaboration.
+Each year we are amazed by the incredible science, technology, engineering and maths (STEM) work happening in schools across the country.
+The SFI Discover Science & Maths (DPSM) Awards give schools an opportunity to get much-deserved recognition for this work.
+As well as recognition, the Award brings a range of benefits; it provides a structure for STEM learning, raises the profile of science in the school and among parents and increases whole school collaboration.

 Tips from participating schools

-- Share the workload and assign different tasks to different classes.
-Remember if each class meets one or two of the criteria the load is shared!
+- Start early and plan to ensure all steps of the programme will be covered.
+Assign different tasks to different classes - Remember if each class meets one or two of the criteria the load is shared!

-This year to ensure we continue to recognise all this effort, two awards will be available as follows:
+This year to ensure we continue to recognise all this effort; three awards will be available as follows:

 - A Certificate of STEM work in School

 - A Plaque of STEM for deeper engagement, whole school involvement and external science engagement

 - A Badge of Excellence for STEM Awareness, for schools who have a plaque and raise awareness of STEM among pupils, teachers and parents.

 The 2021/22 Discover Science and Maths Awards are now closed.